pywbem/pywbemtools/docs/introduction.rst

 * Explore the CIM data of WBEM servers.
 It can manage/inspect the CIM model components including CIM classes, CIM instances, and CIM qualifiers and execute CIM methods and queries on the WBEM server.
-It implements subcommands to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP (:term:`DSP0200`).
+It implements commands to execute the :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP (:term:`DSP0200`).